SvenKratz/CarND-Behavioral-Cloning-P3/writeup_report.md

 python3 drive.py vgg_256_128.h5
 ```

-I found out that loading saved models in Keras sensitive to the versions of Python, Tensorflow and Keras installed on the system.
-The system configuration I used is as follows:
+I found out that loading saved models in Keras is sensitive to the versions of Python, Tensorflow and Keras installed on the system.
+The system configuration I used for training and autonomous driving is as follows:

 * Python 3.6.2
 * Tensorflow 1.4.0